 It is a pride typical among working class fishermen.
 A pride based on self reliance and the freedom that comes with that.
 A pride reinforced by working hard with one’s hands and seeing what those hands produce.
 A pride refined by the physical mastery needed to survive in a difficult and dangerous environment – the sea.
 There is nothing ambiguous about this pride.
 There are no agents or middlemen to facilitate it.
 No salesmen to push it.
 You can’t buy it.
 It is a pride that comes from a livelihood that is—much more so than most—explicit, unequivocal, connected, and immediate.
 They catch it—they eat it.
 They don’t catch anything—they don’t eat.
 With a living like that you can’t help but feel alive.
 And they feel it.

 With that pride comes a certain stubbornness.
 It’s part of the territory, resulting more from perseverance than pigheadedness.
-Change doesn’t come easy when what you do, and the equipment you use, so immediately effect your safety and survival.
+Change isn’t easy when the things you do, and the equipment you use, so immediately effect your safety and survival.
 If something works you keep doing it, and keep using it, as long as it does.
 Means and methods.
 Cause and effect.
 If it ain’t broke, don’t fix it.
 For a long time it has worked for the jangadeiros.
 They have survived for centuries doing what they do with nobody’s help.

 What do you do with a change like that?
 A change you don’t see from one year to the next, or even over several years.
-But look down the road fifteen years and there’s a quantifiable difference.
-And look down that same road another fifteen years and you are coming back home with less than half the fish you used to catch.
+But look fifteen years down the road and there’s a quantifiable difference.
+And look another fifteen years down the same road and you are now coming back with less than half the fish you used to catch.
 What do you do then?
 What can you do?
 You work a little harder to make up for the loss.
 You go out a little farther.
-You stay at sea a longer.
-And each year you keep working harder and keep going farther, just hoping that the fishing will get better someday.
+You stay at sea longer.
+And each year you keep working harder and keep going farther, hoping that the fishing will get better someday.
 You try to adapt.
 You’re good at that.
 It’s what you’ve always done.
 You’ve hung on.
 And you are still hanging on.
 You are still hanging on.

 Next chapter: Macaroni